HemaxiN/InterphaseCellCycleStaging/README.md

 Each row contains the information for each image in `img_dir`.
 The first, second and third columns represent the image name, number of nuclei classified as G1 and number of nuclei classified as S/G2, respectively.

+## Requirements

+This implementation requires the packages listed in `requirements.txt`.

 ## How to cite

 ```bibtex